hakripik/smart-ordering-system/README.md

-# smart-ordering-system
-# Smart Food Court AI Ordering System
+# Smart AI Ordering System

 An AI-powered food ordering system built on a smart table concept.
 Uses a recommendation engine to personalise food suggestions for each user.